 High handicap golfers often think that they do not have a consistent enough swing or are not good enough to be custom fit for their equipment.
 That is absolutely not the case.
 The reality is that changes in your equipment can help you at any stage in your game.
 No matter what problems you are facing in your golf game, this guide will give you the information necessary to find you the perfect driver.

-Top 6 Best Drivers for High Handicap Golfers in 2019
+Top 6 Best Drivers for High Handicap Golfers

 - Streamlined design reduces drag to increase distance and club head speed